 The United States Consumer Product Safety Commission requires that all kids’ clothes use nontoxic materials, and kids’ pajamas are no different.
 If you are nervous about the flame retardant treatment irritating your kids’ skin, though, you can go without it; just make sure that the jammies your kids wear instead follow the Flammable Fabrics Act’s guidelines for fit.
 Though sleeping in a big baggy t-shirt may be comfy, the long, draping fabric is more likely to catch fire during sleep.
 In addition, the flame can be accelerated by pockets of air between the fabric and your child’s skin.

 To put it simply, anything that fits your kids well without being uncomfortable.
-Leggings for girls are a great option because the stretchy material won’t get restrictive and painful if they tend to wriggle around in bed.
+Girls leggings are a great option because the stretchy material won’t get restrictive and painful if they tend to wriggle around in bed.
 Leggings are also good heat regulators, keeping you warm when you need it without turning around and overheating you when the furnace kicks on.
 These can be re-styled into activewear, loungewear, or simply around-the-house-wear when not being used for sleep.

 If you’re looking specifically for pajamas, though, the keywords you’re searching for are “snug fit.”
 Keep an eye out for pajama bottoms that have elastic around the ankles and wrists, and have your kids try on the pairs they like to make sure that there isn’t a ton of baggy fabric hanging about once the pieces are being worn.